Pesto Hummus with Homemade Pita Chips

 - Swap the fresh basil leaves for a dollop of your favorite store-bought pesto like sun-dried tomato pesto.

-Yes, this hummus freezes well.
-Store it in an airtight container in the freezer for up to 3 months.
+Freezing: This hummus freezes well.
+It can be stored in an airtight container in the freezer for up to 3 months.

 Pesto Hummus Recipe